Gaming at Red Wolf Golf Club?

 “If I was a businessman, and I used to be one, I’d go sideways over this,” Seubert said.
 “In my own personal opinion, anyone who comes into Asotin County should have to pay their fair share.”

+“We believe wealth is meant to be distributed and not hoarded,” the chairman said.
+“Red Wolf Golf Club adds commerce to the valley.
+When the tribe comes to town, we bring a lot of positive energy, contributions, visitors and employment opportunities.
+Everyone would benefit from our marketing power, which is a strength we have.”

+“We greatly value your time and consideration and believe this discussion is an important step forward,” said the email from Marsan Lawyer of the Nez Perce Tribal Executive Committee.

-Sheriff John Hildebrand said contracts for law enforcement and emergency services likely would have to be worked out.
+At the workshop, Sheriff John Hildebrand said contracts for law enforcement and emergency services likely would have to be worked out.
 Others suggested residents in west Clarkston and junior taxing districts should be notified about the proposal.
-The golf course is located just outside of Clarkston’s city limits.
+The golf course is located just outside of Clarkston’s city limits in a residential area near U.S. Highway 12 and the Snake River.

 “We don’t have any way to stop this because it’s legal,” Commissioner Brian Shinn said.
 “The only push back would have to come from the public.”